Spryx-AI/spryx-devops-workflows/README.md

    - A typecheck environment (default: "typecheck") for static type checking with mypy
    - Test environments configured for the Python versions you want to test
 3. For coverage reporting: Configure coverage in your tox.ini and pytest settings

+## Notes for Poetry Users

+If you're using Poetry, ensure your `pyproject.toml` has a valid `[tool.poetry]` section.
+Set `use-poetry: true` in the workflow inputs.
+If your project doesn't have this section but does have a `poetry.lock` file, you might encounter errors.
+In this case, either:

+1. Add a proper `[tool.poetry]` section to your `pyproject.toml`, or
+2. Set `use-poetry: false` to use pip for installing tox directly

 ## tox.ini Example Configuration